jtrummler/Cluster-215/index.md

 ---
 layout: default
 altair-loader:
-  altair-chart-1: "charts/measlesAltair.json"
+  altair-chart-1: "charts/cluster.json"
 hv-loader:
-  hv-chart-1: ["charts/measlesHvplot.html", "500"] # second argument is the desired height
+  hv-chart-1: ["charts/table.html", "500"] # second argument is the desired height
-folium-loader:
-  folium-chart-1: ["charts/foliumChart.html", "400"] # second argument is the desired height
-  folium-chart-2: ["charts/percent_no_internet.html", "400"] # second argument is the desired height
 ---

+# Philadelphia Cluster Analysis

+Different neighborhoods possess different characteristics that attract new residents to live in those places.
+Whether it’s the access or distance to amenities, demographic makeup, or affordability, many choices inform people’s desire to live in certain neighborhoods of a city.
+This web app is a cluster analysis of Philadelphia County, Pennsylvania to help inform both current residents who may be looking to move within the city, as well as transplants looking to come to Philadelphia.

-# Welcome!
+# Cluster Analysis

-This single-page website demos how to display visualizations created with altair, hvplot, and folium.

-For examples of how to use markdown to style text, see this [this page](./another-page.html).

-# Example: Embedding Altair & Hvplot Charts

 This section will show examples of embedding interactive charts produced using [Altair](https://altair-viz.github.io) and [Hvplot](https://hvplot.pyviz.org/).